 In fact, Germany actively welcomes foreigners to work in STEM fields.
 The government has even lowered the minimum required salary for EU Blue Card to 44,304 EUR annually.

-Every 5th employee in the STEM field comes from abroad, so ex-pats and foreigners have high chances of hiring.
+Every 5th employee in the STEM field comes from abroad, so expats and foreigners have a high chance of hiring.

 Ultimately, Germany is a great place for technically skilled, hard-working individuals.
 Cities like Berlin will offer you the most and it’s very international.

 Moreover, after living in Germany on EU Blue Card, you can get permanent residency already after 2 years.

 Check out the list of high-demand jobs in Germany in 2022.

 As an English-speaking country with the 6th largest economy globally and various international business hubs, the UK offers tremendous job opportunities.